 For added security, to register for access to My Thrivent or any other secure site or online account through Thrivent Financial or our affiliates, you will need to provide the above listed information plus your member ID and birth date.
 This information, required at initial registration only, is used to identify you as a unique, authorized user.
 Thrivent will never ask you to provide or confirm your personal information through an email unless you have requested such an email or transaction from us.
 Never respond to an email (especially unsolicited email) which asks for personal or account information.

 Further, as part of our enhanced online login process, we require you to provide your email address or phone number so that you are able to receive, and then provide to us, a verification code.
 While Thrivent provides you a code via email, we will share your phone number with a vendor in order to provide you a code by call or text.
 If you wish to modify the way in which you receive your verification code, log into MyThrivent, go to Manage My Profile, and access the "Update login security information" page.
-You can also contact us for assistance at 800-847-4836, Monday - Friday between 7 a.m. and 6 p.m.
+You can also contact us for assistance at 800-847-4836, Monday - Friday between 7 a.m. and 6 p.m. central time.

 In other sections of our website (e.g., information request forms, financial questionnaires and order forms), we may capture additional information you may supply including personal financial information, telephone number, name of your church, the home city and state of your church, whether or not you are Christian and other personal information in order to fulfill your request.